willstepp/dogs-of-santiago/dos.md

 "Oh my god!"
 Janette gasped.

-"Dude," Jamie said, "that is the mother of all catfishes!
+"Dude," Jamie said, "that is the catfish of all catfishes!
 Holy shit!"

+"What is a catfish?"
+Janette asked.

+"Oh, Janette," Jamie shook his head in mock disappointment.
+"Have you not been keeping up with your memes.
+One does not simply not keep up with internet memes."

+"Ain't nobody got time for dat!"
+Ben shouted.
+Everyone laughed.

+"A catfish is when you get to know somebody through Facebook, OkCupid, whatever and they turn out not to be who they say they are.
+It's from a documentary.
+I don't know why."

 "So what happened then?"
 Ben asked, genuinely concerned.

 "Nothing.
 I mean, it just happened maybe thirty minutes ago.
 I came directly over here from there."

-"You need to call her!"
-Janette shouted, "I wonder who she really is."
+"You need to call her right now!"
+Janette shouted, "I wonder who she is."

-"I can't call her, don't know her number.
-Just have email."
+"I can't call her because I don't have her number.
+Just email."

 "Well, email her then.
 Say, who the fuck are you, bitch?"
 Janette was upset.